BLOG

 • Be interconnected with every other smoke alarm in the building so that all activate together.

-If the smoke alarm being replaced was hardwired to the domestic dwelling’s electricity supply, the replacement smoke alarm must also be hardwired to the dwelling’s electricity supply.
+If the smoke alarm being replaced was hardwired to the domestic dwelling’s electricity supply, the new replacement smoke alarm must also be hardwired to the dwelling’s electricity supply and be a photoelectric smoke alarm.
 Any newly constructed homes or substantial renovations must have interconnected photoelectric smoke alarms which are hardwired to the mains power supply.
 A definition of a ‘substantial renovation’ is provided within the Act.

 With respect to QLD rental properties, in addition to all the above points, the Act also states that;